Siddiqullah Chowdhury: Political career

 Chowdhury contested the 1984 and 1989 Lok Sabha elections from Katwa constituency as a candidate of the Indian National Congress.
 Chowdhury has become a prominent figure in state politics during Nandigram Movement.
 Chowdhury also contested from the Basirhat seat as a candidate of the All India United Democratic Front in the 2014 Lok Sabha election.

 In January 2016, Chowdhury hinted at the possibility of his Jamiat Ulema-e-Hind party entering into a pre-poll alliance for the 2016 West Bengal Assembly elections.

 In March 2016, it was announced that Chowdhury would contest from the Mangalkot constituency as a candidate of the Trinamool Congress party.
 He said that the Mamata Banerjee-led government has worked for the development of minorities.
 He won the election by defeating his nearest rival, Sahajahan Chowdhury of Communist Party of India (Marxist), by nearly twelve thousand votes.
 He was subsequently made a cabinet minister and given the portfolio of minister of state with independent charge in mass education, library, and parliamentary affairs.
 He became one of the seven Muslims who was made a cabinet minister.

 In December 2016, Chowdhury stated in an interview with the Indian Express that only 1.5% of West Bengal's population was using the government libraries.
 In response, Chowdhury said that the government was taking steps to "turn people back towards books and libraries".
 He also said that journals, magazines, and books about agriculture must be present in libraries funded by state government.

+Criticism

+Chowdhury was criticized for inciting violence, as he led the protest against the Waqf Bill.
+He even threatened to bring West Bengal to standstill by mobilizing thousands of protesters.
+The protest led to massive damage to public property, injuring many and even killing few.

+During the protest flags of various Islamic countries were carried and waved, while the protesters removed the saffron flag from a vehicle.